108 Leonard: Leonard Street and Catherine Lane

+Roof

+The roofs contain insulating membranes, which are covered with pavers.
+There are five skylights on the roof, above unit 14A; the original skylights above the building's emergency stair have been sealed.
+The primary roof above floor 16 contains dormer structures for elevators, stairs, and mechanical equipment.

 Clock tower

 Above the 12th story, on the Broadway side of the building, is a clock manufactured by the E. Howard Watch and Clock Company.
 The base of the clock tower is two stories tall, while the clock tower itself rises another three stories.
 The clock has four faces, each measuring 12 ft in diameter and marked with Roman numerals.
 Each corner of the clock tower was ornamented by a 20-foot-tall column.
-The clock tower was topped with by a 33 ft, 8 ST sculpture made by Philip Martiny, who studied under Augustus Saint-Gaudens.
+The clock tower was topped with by a 33 ft, 8 ST sculpture made by French-American sculptor Philip Martiny.
 The piece consisted of four 11 ft crouching figures of Atlas, which supported a hollow globe measuring 15 feet wide.
 A solid sphere measuring 8 ft wide was placed within the globe to give the impression of solidity.
 The globe was topped by a 7 ft eagle.
 The gigantic statue was removed sometime after 1928 and has been lost ever since.

 Inside the clock tower, on the 13th story (labeled as floor 17), is a double-height rectangular room with brick walls, four windows, and exposed ceiling beams.
 A doorway leads from the room to an outdoor terrace.
 From the 1970s until 2013, this space was occupied by the 10000 ft2 Clocktower Gallery.
 A metal spiral staircase leads up to the clock's machine room, which is physically on the 15th floor.
 The machine room is surrounded by the clock's four faces.
 The machinery in the machine room includes a 1000 lb weight, which descends to strike a 5000 lb bell.
 The bell was made by the McShane Bell Foundry.
 A hammer, powered by a pair of 800 lb weights, strikes the bell at every hour.
 The clock was wound using a small hand crank, and it had to be re-wound every seven days.
 Until the 2010s, this was one of a few remaining mechanically wound clocks in New York City.
+As of 2023, the clock was not operational.